SONS OF ANARCHY (FX)

 See (who saw) how it all began: The premiere of Sons of Anarchy did respectably by FX standards, but it was certainly not an out-of-the-box hit.
 In fact, after premiering with a quiet 2.53 million viewers and 1.2 demo on 9/3/08, the show dropped in each of the next two weeks, to a 1.1 demo in week two and a series-low 0.9 in week three.
 The show perked up a bit from there, but only into the low-1 range during season one.

 The best of times: Season two of Sons took a huge step up from season one.
 The season two premiere is a particularly amazing result, as a show that had never exceeded 1.3 in season one suddenly posted 4.29 million viewers and a 2.3 demo.
-But the show's best times were still ahead of it, as it grew double digits in seasons four and five, including a series high 2.8 demo for the season five premiere on 9/11/12.
+But the show's best times were still ahead of it, as it grew double digits in seasons four and five and then again by 8% in season six.
+Though it was down a bit overall for the final season, it also hit two new series highs: first a 3.2 for the season premiere on 9/9/14, then a 3.3 for the series finale on 12/9/14.

 Then vs. now: During season three, it looked like Sons of Anarchy had peaked; viewers and critics were bailing.
 But season four brought a big rebound in both arenas, with the biggest premiere and the biggest average in series history.
-And the show impressively kept on growing in season five, up about three tenths year-to-year from wire to wire.
-Sons has slowly grown into a show with ratings worthy of the broadcast networks; in fact, it usually beat them all in its Tuesday 10/9c in fall 2012.
-Rumors are that creator Kurt Sutter wants to end the show after seven seasons; at this rate, the show may not slow down in any meaningful way by the time it ends.
+And the show impressively kept on growing in seasons five and six.
+Sons has slowly grown into a show with ratings the broadcast networks would love to have; in fact, it usually beat them all in its Tuesday 10/9c slot in its last three seasons.
+The show ended after its seventh season because creator Kurt Sutter wanted it to, and while the final season did see the first year-to-year decline in four seasons, it was not by a meaningful amount.

 For more on The War of 18-49, my look at the history of primetime TV's veteran shows, see the Index.